I am afraid of Beauty!

 The long legs tight in black

-with the slim tall torso in loose cotton white
+with a slim tall torso in thin and loose cotton white

-where my eyes did not stop but found instead
+where my eyes do not stop but find instead

 falling like a spring rain and framing not one

-but two beautiful eyes of coal filled with a light
+but two beautiful eyes of coal radiant with a light

-and then I ran—quick as I could look away and
+and then I run—quick as I can look away and

-she moved on past me down the row of empty folding chairs
+she moves on past me down the row of empty folding chairs

-Then we each caught the other looking yet again
+Then we each catch the other returning for a look

 as if daylight might reveal